domcloud/domcloud/privacy.md

 #### Other Changes

 We reserve the right to change this privacy statement if needed; with or without notification with you.
-You can ask any questions regarding our privacy statement or our terms and conditions via the WhatsApp ticket available at the bottom right button of this website.
+You can ask any questions regarding our privacy statement or our terms and conditions via the GitHub discussion board available at the bottom right button of this website.

 * You can view [archive of changes to this privacy statement here] (https://github.com/domcloud/dom-site/commits/master/privacy.md) *